isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 Whenever the ship rocked heavily, my father’s knee, sitting cross-legged, touched my shoulder through the blanket.

 My father and I did not take any of the three meals served on the ship.
-Each time he repeated, "My son and I were seasick.
-Neither of us was seasick."
+He repeated three times, "My son and I got seasick.
+Neither of us got seasick."

 After refusing the food, he whispered to me.
 "We’re almost there.
 Be patient."